peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Example_2></a>
 #### Example

 Assume `list` is the following: `[0, 1, 2, 2.5, 3]`, and `weights` is the following: `[0.2, 0.8, 0.5, 0.3, 0.1]`.
-The probability density for 2 is 0.5, and that for 2.5 is 0.3.
-Since 2 has a higher probability density than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `ContinuousWeightedChoice` method.
+The weight for 2 is 0.5, and that for 2.5 is 0.3.
+Since 2 has a higher weight than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `ContinuousWeightedChoice` method.

 <a id=Dice></a>
 ### Dice